Impersonation-Profile-Detector/App/README.md

-# Im-persona
+# NER Profile

-Welcome to Im-persona!
+Welcome to NER Profile!
 This Flutter application is designed to detect impersonation profiles across various Online Social Networks (OSNs).
 It utilizes a machine learning model along with APIs to detect fake profiles on platforms like Instagram and X.

 ## Project Structure